 Sciatic and Femoral nerve stretch tests will most likely be negative.
 There may be some vague sensory changes but no motor abnormalities.

-MAIGNES SYNDROME EXERCISES are designed to help PREVENT this.
+These Maigne's syndrome exercises are designed to help prevent this.

 They may do little or nothing to alleviate the pain once you have it.